K745 Blue Shark: Development

 The Blue Shark torpedo can be deployed from surface ships, ASW helicopters and maritime patrol aircraft.
-Production cost for each torpedo is at about ₩ 1,000,000,000.
+Production cost for each torpedo is about ₩ 1,000,000,000.

-Blue Shark torpedoes are fitted to the Incheon class frigate (FFX).
-It is exported to the Philippines as part of the acquisition process for the Jose Rizal-class Frigates.
+Blue Shark torpedoes are fitted to the Incheon, Daegu- and Chungnam classes of frigates as well as to the Sejong the Great-class of destroyers.
+It is exported to the Philippines as part of the acquisition process for both the Jose Rizal-class, and Miguel Malvar-class frigates and Augusta-Westland AW159 helicopters.

 Variants

 An improved variant, the lightweight torpedo-2 is being developed by LIG Nex1.
 New capabilities include longer range and lesser vulnerability to decoys.
-The research and development program is expected to be complete in 2029.
+The research and development program is expected to be completed in 2029.